 The articles making up a themed section must be more than the sum of their parts.
 The original proposal should explain how the section breaks new ground (theoretical and/or empirical), how the individual articles cohere as a group and the methods and sources employed.
 These points should also be made in the introduction to a themed section.
 That introduction should also include an explicit discussion of concepts if the various contributors differ on their use.
 A section will not normally contain more than 6 articles.

-To submit a manuscript, contact Managing Editor Seeta Persaud on firstname.lastname@example.org.
+Managing Editor Seeta Persaud can be contacted on firstname.lastname@example.org.

 For book reviews, contact Book Review Editor Ian Stewart at email@example.com.

 Publishers should send books for review to: